FOR IMMEDIATE RELEASE

 - Try to resist scratching: Scratching can cause a thickening of the skin that can eventually lead to infection.

-“For people affected with ichthyosis, the cold days of winter bring more than just a rosy glow to the cheeks, it also brings an increased uncomfortable dryness to the skin, face, hands and other extremities,” said Jean Pickford, Executive Director of FIRST.
+“For people affected with ichthyosis, the cold days of winter bring more than just a rosy glow to the cheeks, it also brings an increased uncomfortable dryness to the skin, face, hands and other extremities,” said Jean Pickford, Chief Executive Officer of FIRST.
 “The winter makes your skin dry out at a much quicker rate, and once you turn the heat on indoors, it can dry out even quicker.”

 According to FIRST, each year, more than 16,000 babies are born with some form of ichthyosis.
 This disease affects people of all ages, races and gender.
 The disease usually presents at birth, or within the first year, and continues to affect the patient throughout their lifetime.